-United States Presidential Adviser Dr. Henry Kissinger ended four days of talks with Chinese officials in Peking with an unexpected two-hour conference with Chairman Mao Tse-tung late on Saturday night (17th/18th February).
+Background: United States Presidential Adviser Dr. Henry Kissinger ended four days of talks with Chinese officials in Peking with an unexpected two-hour conference with Chairman Mao Tse-tung late on Saturday night (17th/18th February).

 It was not necessary for purposes of protocol that Dr. Kissinger should meet Chairman Mao, and it came as a complete surprise to Peking's diplomatic community.
 Many western envoys speculated that Chairman Mao had given his blessing to a 'higher stage in Sino-American relations'.
 They claimed that the apparent cordiality of the meeting confirmed this opinion.

 Other envoys said it would now be 'extremely likely' that there would be an American diplomatic presence in Peking before the end of this year.
 But a senior Chinese official, when asked about this possibility, said "It's too early to talk about that".

 Dr. Kissinger then flew to Tokyo for an overnight stopover on Monday (19 February), when he gave Prime Minister Kakuei Tanaka and other officials first details of his post-Vietnam War talks in Hanoi and Peking.